When employers are asked which resume skills are the most important, the majority answer “critical thinking skills”.

 Developing strong critical thinking skills will benefit your professional life and help you get jobs.
 They’ll also make you a more well-rounded and successful person in general.

-You won’t develop these skills overnight – it can take time and practice – but it’s well worth the effort.
+You won’t develop these skills overnight – it can take time management and practice – but it’s well worth the effort.

 Here are 8 things you can do to increase your critical thinking powers.